 Population and Immigration Authority (or PIBA): An agency within the Ministry of Interior, with various functions related to the battle against trafficking.
-Among the most important functions: the Coordinator, responsible for coordinating all activity in regards to trafficking and also for issuing special work visas for victims of trafficking; the Permits and Licensing Unit, denying and freezing permits to employ foreign workers and licenses of placement agencies; the Enforcement Unit, responsible for detaining illegal foreigners and conducting hearings in order to decide whether to release them or order that they be placed in a detention facility; Labor Inspectors who supervise that the conditions of foreign workers conform to law and investigate violations; Border Control, whose officers monitor exits and entrances to Israel; the Refugee Status Determination Unit (RSD); which reviews applications to be recognized as refugees; and the Supervisor of Social Workers of Foreign Workers' Recruitment Agencies who trains and supervises social workers that check conditions of foreign nursing care workers.
+Among the most important functions: the Coordinator, responsible for coordinating all activity in regards to trafficking and also for issuing special work visas for victims of trafficking; the Permits and Licensing Unit, denying and freezing permits to employ foreign workers and licenses of placement agencies; the Enforcement Unit, responsible for detaining illegal foreigners and conducting hearings in order to decide whether to release them or order that they be placed in a detention facility; and supervise that the conditions of foreign workers conform to the law and investigate violations; Border Control, whose officers monitor exits and entrances to Israel; the Refugee Status Determination Unit (RSD); which reviews applications to be recognized as refugees; and the Supervisor of Social Workers of Foreign Workers' Recruitment Agencies who trains and supervises social workers that check conditions of foreign workers in the caregiving field.

-Prosecution Unit/Enforcement Division of the Ministry of Industry, Trade and Labor: Responsible for the investigation and prosecution of violations of labor laws, including violations of laws requiring that foreign workers be given proper conditions.
+Prosecution Unit/Enforcement Division of the Ministry of Economy: Responsible for the investigation and prosecution of violations of labor laws, including violations of laws requiring that foreign workers be given proper conditions.

-The Knesset Subcommittee on Trafficking in Women: A subcommittee of the Committee on the Status of Women, within the Knesset (Israel's Parliament), focusing on the battle against trafficking in women.
-During 2012 the Chairperson of this Subcommittee' was MK Orit Zuaretz.
+The Knesset Subcommittee on Trafficking in Women and Prostitution: A subcommittee of the Committee on the Status of Women, within the Knesset (Israel's Parliament), focusing on the battle against trafficking in women.
+During 2013 the Chairperson of this Subcommittee' was MK David Tsur.

 State Attorney's Office: The State of Israel's principal civil and criminal prosecuting authority, under the Ministry of Justice.
-In the State Attorney's office and the Districts' Attorneys' offices there are referents who specialize in the topic of trafficking in persons and they are also responsible for conducting lectures and training sessions on the topic.
+In the State Attorney's Office and the Districts' Attorneys' Offices there are key coordinators who specialize in the topic of trafficking in persons and they are also responsible for conducting lectures and training sessions on the topic.